lupyuen/lupyuen.github.io/src/tcc.md

 [__lupyuen.github.io/src/tcc.md__](https://github.com/lupyuen/lupyuen.github.io/blob/master/src/tcc.md)

-# Appendix: Compile TCC with Zig Compiler
+# Appendix: Compile TCC with Zig

 This is how we run __Zig Compiler to compile TCC Compiler__ from C to WebAssembly...